himanshuQ/himanshuQ/README.md

 - 👀 I’m a full stack developer
 - 🌱 I’m currently learning Machine learning and python frameworks
 - 📫 How to reach me ...https://www.linkedin.com/in/himanshu-singh-200291/
-- The ABProject is relevant to a very specific usecase.
-It has a basic implementation of API and caching
+<h1>The ABProject is relevant to a very specific usecase.
+It has a basic implementation of API and caching</h1>
 - Setup steps
   - Install python 3.* on your machine
   - Install pip on your machine
+  - Create virtual env
+    - Run command <pip install virtualenv>
+    - Run command to create a virtual environment <virtualenv mypython>
+    - To activate in windows run command <mypthon\Scripts\activate>
   - Place the data file in you home directory
     -   IFSC File – Google Drive Link https://docs.google.com/spreadsheets/d/1149Ps2PCafaKjHHkUYw5PmeiY5skg3tY/edit?usp=sharing&ouid=105581454063004875005&rtpof=true&sd=true